nairsatish/SoftwareTutorials/README.md

   4. Add Check for if in environment or if in google colab.

 B1:

-2. Add + on the outside of the cell, and - on the inside of the cell.
-3. Add bilayer(possibly)
-4. Add channels as tubes in the cell with the same color.

-5. Choose colors of current to be the same as shapes on morphology.
 6. Change original one to show action potential.

-2. Change the color of the text on the widget to be the same as the color of the shapes on the morphology(not possible with Radio Buttons)